mikethayes/posters/daily_process/README.md

-The idea for this poster came directly from one of the [How I Work](http://lifehacker.com/how-i-work/) series of interviews on Lifehacker with [Zack Frechette](http://lifehacker.com/5976408/im-zach-frechette-founder-of-quarterly-co-and-this-is-how-i-work)
+The idea for this poster came directly from one of the [How I Work](http://lifehacker.com/how-i-work/) series of interviews on Lifehacker with [Zach Frechette](http://lifehacker.com/5976408/im-zach-frechette-founder-of-quarterly-co-and-this-is-how-i-work)

 It's based on Zacks daily process as shown in [this